inducer/loopy/doc/tutorial.rst

 Preparation
 -----------

-For now, :mod:`loopy` depends on :mod:`pyopencl`.
+:mod:`loopy` currently requires on :mod:`pyopencl` to be installed.
 We import a few modules and initialize :mod:`pyopencl`

 .. doctest::